A remodel is the biggest check most homeowners write. They want to know you before they sign.

 Hosted on global CDN infrastructure.
 Fast load times on every device, including customers searching on mobile from the job site.

-What you actually pay, and what you actually own.
+What you actually pay.
+What you actually own.

-A subscription website service feels cheap at first.
-After three years, the math looks different -- especially when you realize you own nothing if you stop paying.
+A subscription website feels cheap upfront.
+After three years the math looks different -- especially when you realize you own nothing if you stop paying.

 Nothing.
 Cancel and the site goes dark.